karajones/capture/vcf_variant_calling.md

 ## List loci with indels
 Print list of loci that contain indels (output can be used as a blacklist to remove indels later).
->Indels can be removed in VCFtools with the `--remove-indels` flag, but that only removes the indels themselves, not the entire locus.
-Since indels are difficult to call it may be wise to completely remove loci with indels.
+>Indels can be removed in VCFtools with the `--remove-indels` flag (and with `bcftools` during variant calling), but that only removes the indels themselves, not the entire locus that an indel is found on.
+Since indels are difficult to call and throw off the positioning of other variant sites on a locus, it may be wise to completely remove loci with indels.

 ```
 sed -e 's/chr//' all_samples.vcf | awk '{OFS="\t"; if (!/^#/ && /INDEL/){print $1}}' | uniq > blacklist